eamars/efr32_bootloader/README.md

-# Hatch Firmware for EFR32 Series MCUs
+# Hatch Bootloader for EFR32 Series MCUs

-This repository contains the firmware for Hatch products.
+This repository contains source code for bootloader for EFR32 series MCU.
+For more information, please refer to `README.md` in bootloader folder.

 Dependencies
 ------------